Dimbach, Austria: Geography

 Dimbach has an area of 31 km ².
 The town lies in northern Austria, in the east of Upper Austria.
 Dimbach lies east of the city of Linz and is located at an altitude of 680 metres.
 The extension is 6.5 kilometers from north to south, from west to east 8.4 kilometers.
-The total area is 31.3 km².
+The total area is 31.3 km^{2}.
 43.8% of the area is forested, 52.4% of the area is used for agriculture.
 Quarters include Dimbach, Dimbachreith, Großerlau, Hornberg, Kleinerlau, Vorderdimbach and Gassen.

 Population

 The population has declined slightly.
 In 1991 the town had 1118 inhabitants, in 2001 it had 1103 inhabitants.
 The 2005 census recorded a population of 1,083 and in 2015 of 1,015 inhabitants.

 Economy

 The municipality has a number of carpentry and food retailing industries.
 The main church is the Wallsfahrtskirche, a tall white building with a pointy grey roof.